joshhbautista/joshhbautista/README.md

-# Hello, I'm Joshua Bautista 👋
+# Hello, I'm Josh Bautista 👋

 I'm a fourth-year Computer Science student at the [University of Waterloo](https://uwaterloo.ca/).